-Number Challenge to personal growth Exercises that aid personal growth 1 Being too hard on myself.
+Number Challenge to Personal Growth Exercises that Aid Personal Growth 1 Being too hard on myself.
 Being too serious.
-Not taking time for myself for fun and pure enjoyment.
-Demanding perfection and not accepting every part of myself.
-Improvisation and activities like improv are outstanding for 1's.
-They let ones act without getting stuck in their thoughts.
+Not taking time for myself for fun.
+Demanding perfection.
+Improvisation.
+Accepting, even embracing mistakes.
 Taking time out of the day for fun and laughter.
-Healthy 1's integrate to 7.
 2 Doing so much for others that I forget to take care of my needs.
-Becoming too involved in relationships.
 Becoming demanding when I am not recognized.
-Write out what you want for each area of your life and becoming clear on the balance you want to achieve.
+Create boundaries.
 Set aside time to treat yourself as you would another person.
-Healthy 2's integrate to 4.
-3 Realizing that your worth is who you are, not what you have accomplished.
-Sacrificing personal relationships for the sake of a goal.
+3 Believing my worth is in what I accomplish.
+Sacrificing personal relationships for the sake of the goal.
 Relax your focus on success and put your focus on what would fulfill you.
-Clarifying your values and what's really important to you.
-Healthy 3's integrate to 6.
-4 Over identifying with emotion, especially sad emotion, without moving into action.
-Resisting change if it is not dramatic.
+Clarifying your values and what's really important.
+4 Over-identifying with emotion, especially sad emotion, without moving into action.
 Feeling unworthy.
-Too much self focus.
-Practice changing perspectives and choosing those perspectives that empower you to get what you really want.
-Create a positive vision of your future life.
-Healthy 4's integrate to 1.
+Too much self-focus.
+Practice changing perspectives and choosing perspectives that empower you to get what you really want.
 5 Over-analyzing and being stubborn.
-Avoiding people or opportunities that seem to overwhelming.
-Being extremely private.
+Avoiding people or opportunities that seem too overwhelming.
 Not moving into action.
 Short meditation during the day to check in with your emotions.
 Then move into action!
 You must act on what you decide.
-Healthy 5's integrate to 8.
 6 Not trusting yourself or others.
 Thinking about worst-case scenarios.
 Wanting to keep knowing more before making a decision.
-Doubt.
 Check in with fear.
-Practice changing perspectives and choosing those that move you forward in a positive direction.
-Positive affirmations work for 6's.
-Healthy 6's integrate to 9.
-7 Thinking that something they don't have will be better than what they have.
-Constant trying to avoid pain and not meeting responsibilities.
-Being distracted from bigger goals.
+Practice mindfully embracing positive perspectives.
+Positive affirmations.
+7 Thinking that the grass is greener somewhere else.
+Constantly trying to avoid pain and not meeting responsibilities.
 Clarify a mission statement and take small action steps to accomplish it.
-Meditation is very important to 7s.
+Meditate.
 Exercise discipline.
-Healthy 7's integrate to 5.
 8 Being stubborn.
 Denying weakness and sensitivity.
 Fighting any attempt to be controlled and trying to control others.
-Acting in ways that make success harder to accomplish.
 Focus on the gift that you can give to others.
 Listen closely to others and practice empathy.
-Resist being stubborn and constantly resisting others.
-Healthy 8's integrate to 2.
-9 Ignoring problems and trying to be comfortable always.
+Resist being stubborn.
+9 Ignoring problems.
 Not meeting problems when they first start and avoiding conflict at any cost.
 Not knowing what you really want.
-Clarify a mission statement and commit to taking small action steps.
-Practice asserting yourself and saying 'no' to small things.
-Refuse to be passive- aggressive.
-Instead be assertive.
-Healthy 9's integrate to 3.
+Clarify a mission statement.
+Take action.
+Be assertive before you get angry.